 If you’re ready to start your freelancing journey, head over to my step-by-step guide on how to become a freelance web developer for all the details.
 I’ll see you there!

 If you are ready to take action and start right now, grab your copy of my popular beginner’s freelancing guide.
 It will show you how you can start making money from small freelance gigs, and leverage that into a full-time freelance career.

 Here are a few related, helpful articles you should check out, too:

-- 10 Things to Include in Your Freelance Portfolio Website in 2021
+- 10 Things to Include in Your Freelance Portfolio Website

 P.S.
 If you liked this guide about the best programming language for freelance work, please share this post with others!
 Thanks!